If you read only the top-line headline about the Greater Boston market this summer, you are trading on incomplete data.

 The condominium divergence

-The April condo median hovered at $750,000, up 2.5 percent year over year, indicating that pricing is holding even as liquidity drops.
-Greater Boston condos sat a median 51 days on market in April, an 18.5 percent increase year over year, compared to just 37 days for single-family homes.
-If you are exiting a condo asset this summer, you cannot underwrite the sale based on 2024 velocity.
+Single-family metrics do not tell the whole story.
+Condo velocity is slowing across the board.
+The April condo median held at $750,000, up 2.5 percent year over year, so pricing is holding even as liquidity drops.
+Greater Boston condos sat a median 51 days on market in April, up 18.5 percent year over year, against just 37 days for single-family.
+If you are exiting a condo this summer, you cannot underwrite the sale on 2024 velocity.

 The forces driving the fracture